 • Experience with invoicing, federal letter of credit draws, and audit resolution.

 • Extensive knowledge of Uniform Guidance, cost accounting standards, effort certification, sub-recipient monitoring, and financial status reporting.

 • Experience and demonstrated ability to collect and analyze accounting, effort and other data and evaluate information.

 • Certified Research Administrator (CRA) designation is preferred but not required.

 • National Council of University Research Administrators (NCURA) and/or Society or Research Administrators (SRA) engagement preferred but not required.

-This search is being assisted by Academic Search, and all inquiries for confidential conversations should be directed to Senior Consultant Nancy Suttenfield (firstname.lastname@example.org).
-For best consideration, applications should be submitted by May 13, 2022, but the search will remain open until the position is filled and applications will be reviewed on a rolling basis.
+This search is being assisted by Academic Search, and all inquiries for confidential conversations should be directed to Senior Consultant Nancy Suttenfield (email@example.com).
+The search will remain open until the position is filled and applications will be reviewed on a rolling basis.